fscorrupt/awesome-stars/README.md

 - [akuse-app/akuse](https://github.com/akuse-app/akuse) - 🌸 Simple and easy to use anime streaming desktop app without ads.
 - [dyc3/opentogethertube](https://github.com/dyc3/opentogethertube) - Watch videos with your friends.
 The spiritual successor to TogetherTube, preserving the spirit of it's simple to use interface, while improving it's look, feel, and reliability.
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
 You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains
-- [5rahim/seanime](https://github.com/5rahim/seanime) - Open-source media server for anime and manga that includes library scanning, downloading, transcoding, torrent & debrid streaming, and more.
+- [5rahim/seanime](https://github.com/5rahim/seanime) - Open-source media server for anime and manga.
 - [thomasloven/lovelace-auto-entities](https://github.com/thomasloven/lovelace-auto-entities) - 🔹Automatically populate the entities-list of lovelace cards
 - [RaunoT/plex-rewind](https://github.com/RaunoT/plex-rewind) - Present Plex user statistics and habits in a beautiful and organized manner.
 - [arthurfiorette/steam-trader](https://github.com/arthurfiorette/steam-trader) - 📈 Trade items smartly with multiple automated steam accounts at the same time!